AlphaFold¶

 AlphaFold data on CSD3¶

-Separating CPU and GPU steps using ParaFold and Conda¶
+Separating CPU and GPU steps using ParallelFold and Conda¶

 ParaFold https://parafold.sjtu.edu.cn is a fork of AlphaFold2 that separates the CPU MSA step from the GPU prediction so that it can be executed in a two step process.
-It can be installed in Conda by following the instructions https://github.com/Zuricho/ParallelFold.
 This is more desirable because the GPU remains idle for most of the running time when using DeepMind’s Singularity build as shown below.

 #!/bin/bash